awsdocs/amazon-eks-user-guide/doc_source/capacity-blocks.md

 ## Use Capacity Blocks with self\-managed nodes<a name="capacity-blocks-procedure"></a>

 You can use Capacity Blocks with Amazon EKS for provisioning and scaling your self\-managed nodes\.
 The following steps give a general example overview\.
 The AWS CloudFormation template examples don’t cover every aspect needed in a production workload\.
 Typically you’d also want a bootstrapping script to join the node to the cluster, specify the Amazon EKS accelerated AMI, and an appropriate instance profile for joining the cluster\.
-For more information, see [Launching self\-managed Amazon Linux nodes](launch-workers.md)\.
+For more information, see [Create self\-managed Amazon Linux nodes](launch-workers.md)\.

 1. Create a launch template that's applicable to your workload\.
 For more information, see [Use Capacity Blocks for machine learning workloads](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-template-capacity-blocks.html) in the *Amazon EC2 Auto Scaling User Guide*\.